jimmycgz/kubernetes/cka.md

-* Launch 2 VMs by Vagrant, can leverage below launch template and disable all of the bootstrap scripts https://github.com/justmeandopensource/kubernetes/blob/master/vagrant-provisioning/Vagrantfile Run `vagrant up` in the folder where has the above launch template file More commands
+* Launch 2 VMs by Vagrant, can leverage below launch template and disable all of the bootstrap scripts https://github.com/justmeandopensource/kubernetes/blob/master/vagrant-provisioning/Vagrantfile

+Disable all of the bash scripts in the vagrant file, then bootstrap the master and worker nodes manually by yourself, you'll learn all the steps via kubeadm.

+Run `vagrant up` in the folder where has the above launch template file More commands
 ```